waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **To interact with objects** like ladders, signs, or switches, you must be standing on an adjacent tile and facing the object.
 Attempting to interact while standing *on* the object itself will fail.
 - **Route 30's one-way ledges** (`LEDGE_HOP_DOWN`) make northbound travel from Cherrygrove City impossible.
 The route is effectively a one-way path when traveling south from Route 31.
 This is a critical piece of information for future navigation planning.
 - **SUPER_NERD**: Impassable NPC, functions as a wall.
-- **`stun_npc` Tool:** The `stun_npc` tool can be effective for freezing moving NPCs to clear a path, as demonstrated with the Lass in Goldenrod City.
-While a previous attempt seemed to fail, this successful use case confirms its utility.
-It should be used proactively to prevent pathing interruptions.
 - **Pathing to Impassable Objects:** When using a pathfinding tool to navigate to an impassable object (like an NPC, sign, or vending machine), the target coordinates must be a valid, traversable tile *adjacent* to the object, not the object's tile itself.
 - **PLANT**: A decorative object that functions as an impassable WALL tile.
-- **HEADBUTT_TREE**: An impassable tree that can be interacted with using the move HEADBUTT.
 - **INCENSE_BURNER**: An impassable decorative object.
 - **To interact with NPCs behind counters** (like Nurses or Clerks), you must face the counter tile directly in front of them, not the NPC tile itself, and then press A.
 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
 - **BROKEN_FLOOR**: Not yet encountered.
 Previous note about it being in the Burned Tower was likely a hallucination.
-- **LEDGE_HOP_LEFT**: A one-way traversable tile.
-Can only be entered from the right, moving left.

 # Current Quest: Journey to Olivine City
 - **Objective:** Investigate the sick Pokémon at the Olivine Lighthouse.